tlwilliams895/gis-devops/src/studios/swagger/index.rst

 Overriding Default Info
 -----------------------

-While the info provided by default in the auto-generated docs is fine, it's definitely lacking.
+While the info provided by default in the auto-generated docs is fine, it could definitely be better.
 For example:

-1. There isn't a lot of info about our API
+1. There isn't a lot of info about our API.
-2. API methods are grouped by controller name rather than resource
+2. API methods are grouped and named by controller name rather than resource.
 3. The return types of some methods doesn't reflect the actual return type.
-For example, in the case of ``PUT /api/items``
+For example, in the case of ``PUT /api/items`` the stated return type is ``ResponseEntity``.

 .. image:: /_static/images/springfox-docs-default-1.png